West Morris Mendham High School: Ice hockey

-Girls basketball
+Girls' basketball

 The team won the Group II state championship in 1998 and 1999, defeating Sterling High School in the tournament final both years.

 The team won the program's first state title in 1998 with a 58-40 win against Sterling in the Group II championship game held at the Thomas Dunn Sports Center in Elizabeth.
 The 1998 team finished with a perfect 32–0 record, after advancing to the Tournament of Champions as the third seed, beating sixth-seed St. Rose High School 54-20 in the first round and number-two St. John Vianney High School 67-55 in overtime in the semifinals before beating previously undefeated Columbia High School in the finals by a score of 67–62, making Mendham the first public school to take the title since 1990.

 The team won the Group II state title in 1999 with a 56-51 win against Sterling in the tournament final. and advanced to the Tournament of Champions as the second seed, beating third-seed East Brunswick High School 71-40 in the semifinals before falling to number-one St. John Vianney by a score of 62-53 in the finals to finish the season with a record of 29-2.

-Girls soccer
+Girls' soccer

 The girls' soccer program won the Group II state championship in 1992 (defeating Cinnaminson High School in the tournament final), 1993 (vs. Moorestown High School), 1996 (vs. Ramapo High School), 1998 (as co-champions with Gloucester Catholic High School) and 1999 (vs. Delran High School).
 The team has won the Iron Hills Conference championship.

 The 1999 team finished the season with a 23-1 record after winning the Group II state title with a 2-1 victory in the championship game against a Delran team led by Carli Lloyd.

 In 2007, the girls' soccer team won the North II, Group III state sectional championship with a 2-0 win over Scotch Plains High School in the tournament final.

-Boys tennis
+Boys' tennis

 The boys' tennis team won the Group II state championship in 1981 (defeating Gateway Regional High School in the tournament final) and 1982 (vs. Hopewell Valley Central High School).

-From 2021-2024, the boys' tennis team have been the North 2 Group 2 Sectional.
+From 2021 to 2024, the boys' tennis team have been the North 2 Group 2 Sectional.